 - Were there any heated arguments during which your partner threatened you?

 - Would there be a financial advantage for your partner?

 FINANCIAL ADVANTAGE.
-A sexual charge is an easy way for an accuser to extort money from a defendant.
+A sexual assault accusation can be a way for an accuser to extort money from a defendant.
 Celebrities are not the only targets of these schemes.
 An employee can easily bring such a charge against an employer.
 We have also seen extortion associated with extramarital affairs.
-In such cases, the following evidence should be sought:
+In such cases, the following evidence can be considered:

 - Is the complainant financially unstable or is there evidence that he or she would be in the near future?